rdsea/bigdataplatforms/tutorials/airflow/alarmanalytics/README.md

 }

 #similar way we put service account json for bigquery into a variable
-#it is just one way, to refect different aspects of sharing secrets/common data
+#it is just one way, to reflect different aspects of sharing secrets/common data
 service_account_json=Variable.get(f'bigquery-{PROJECT_ID}', deserialize_json=True)

 ```